steinrue/chimp/1000G_analysis/README.md

-Analysis of real data
+# Analysis of the 1000 Genomes Data

+This directory contains scripts to analyze Chromosome 1 of the `LWK`, the `JPT`, and the `FIN` populations from the 1000 Genomes dataset.

 ### ANALYZING DATA:

-First the Chimp.jar file and appropriate binaries for Relate will need to be downloaded and placed in the appropriate directories ("analysis_CHIMP/job_handlers/CHIMP/\*" and "analysis_relate/job_handlers/py_scripts/binaries/\*").
-Msmc2 will need to be installed and accessible from command line.
+First the Chimp.jar file needs to be downloaded and placed in the appropriate directory "analysis_CHIMP/job_handlers/CHIMP/\*"

+Then in the analysis_CHIMP/job_handlers/ directory, the  python script `prepare1000Gdata.py` needs to be run.
+This produces commands to download the vcf files and for preprocessing it into unphased vcfs ready to be analyzed.
+Then, the python scripts
+- `FIN_chr1_00p_l-5_TH_n2510.py`
+- `JPT_chr1_00p_l-5_TH_n2510.py`
+- `LWK_chr1_00p_l-5_TH_n2510.py`
-Then in the analysis_[method]/job_handlers/ directory, each python script will need to be run.
-The python scripts are names in the format [demography_type]\_[#parameters for inference]\_[#samples analyzed] with some additional modifiers.
-Each of these scripts writes 16 .sh files each of which will run 1 analysis of 1 dataset.
-It then submits these through torque, and deletes the job files.
-The output is written to the analysis_[method]/out directories.
+need to be executed to analyze the respective data.
+Each script checks for the availability of the reference fasta for Chromosome 1 and a fasta file containing the ancestral alleles.
+If these files are not present, it prints instructions where to download them.
+The scripts then submit these jobs through torque, and deletes the job files.
+The output is written to the analysis_CHIMP/out directory.

 ### PLOTTING DATA:

-In order to plot data once all the analyses have been run:

-Then the plotting_tools/out/script_cons_[method].sh scripts need to be run.
-These will create consolidated results files by consolidating the results from across the 16 replicates for each of the individual analyses.

-Finally, running plot_script.py will create the plots using the consolidated data, and write them to the Fplots directory.
+In order to plot the results, the script `plot1000G.py` in the directory `plotting_tools/out/` has to be executed.
+This produces the output file `1000G_l-5.pdf` displaying the inferred size histories for the threee population groups.